opus1993/pubrepo/content/post/EngagingTheBusiness/index.md

 lastmod: '2020-07-17T16:07:32-05:00'
 featured: no
 image:
-  caption: ''
+  caption: 'New Holland'
-  focal_point: ''
+  focal_point: 'Smart'
-  preview_only: no
+  preview_only: false
 projects: []
 ---

-Most business clients have a genuine interest in the uses of data, yet do not know how to achieve their goals.
+Most business clients have a genuine interest in the uses of data yet do not know how to achieve their goals.
 The analyst's job is to help them understand how to navigate the journey successfully.
 The organization's mid-level functional managers are given latitude to immediately stop, delay, or move work forward.
 A handful of causes explain most of the issues with analytics in this interface.
 Let's look at the variety of areas in which you will need to be armed with expertise to convince stakeholders that these roadblocks need to be overcome and to help everyone better understand the potential of analytics.

-So many C-suite executives have already committed to entering the race to building artificial intelligence into the business.
+Many C-suite executives have already committed to entering the race to build artificial intelligence into the business.
 Often they will put the responsibility under the CIO or the CFO.
-I have witnessed how this is can be the first step towards failure.
+I have witnessed how this is the first step towards failure.
 The installation of Salesforce or SAP is a well-known linear building process.
-Advanced analytics projects are not anything like information technology projects.
+Advanced analytics projects are not, and thus are not like information technology projects.

 The interfaces between advanced analytics and other functional groups in the business deserves much more attention than it currently receives.
 Advanced analytics is focused on disruption, creativity, and innovation.
 Functional groups must have processes that move along structured process paths.
 There are far too many opportunities for misunderstandings in the handoff.